-Option 1 would be a departure from the management procedure informed approach that has been in place since 2010 and would signal a more cautious approach to managing FLA 3 for the remainder of the 2015/16 fishing year.
+Option 1 would be a departure from the management procedure informed approach that has been in place since 2010 and would signal a more cautious approach to managing FLA 3 for the remainder of the 2016/17 fishing year.
 As the most recent assessments indicate an increasing CPUE index for sand flounder, with lemon sole near the long term mean and New Zealand sole just below the long term mean, the key driver for changing this approach would be concerns for other species in the flatfish complex, for which there is no indicator available.
-MPI is not aware of any concerns about the other species or increase in bycatch in the FLA 3 fishery but is exploring ways to improve information for future management.
+MPI is exploring ways to improve information for future management so that potential effects on the other species or the increase in bycatch in the FLA 3 fishery can be better understood.